-Alright, enough of all the third person stuff.
+Alright, that’s enough of the third person nonsense.

 Here’s a little bit about me…

 I come from Glasgow, Scotland.
-These days I live in Melbourne, Australia.
+These days I live in Auckland, New Zealand.

-For ten years, between 2001 and 2011, I worked as a musician throughout the UK and Ireland, playing bass guitar and having a great time doing so.
-I worked with a variety of bands and musicians, touring and recording for the most part.
-It was a wonderful way to spend my twenties and I met some of the best people along the way, making lifelong friends who I love dearly.
+For ten years, between 2001 and 2011, I worked as a musician throughout the UK and Ireland, playing bass guitar and having the time of my life.
+I worked with a variety of bands and musicians, touring and recording, and it was a wonderful way to spend my twenties and early thirties.
+I met some of the best people.
+I made lifelong friends who, although I don’t see them often anymore, I still love dearly.

-I also found my wife on the road.
-Not literally lying on the road – you know what I mean.
+I met my wife on the road.
+Not literally lying on the road.
+I met her at a gig.

 I love her dearly too.

-Then I quit music in my early thirties.
-Truth is I was burned out and after floundering for a while with no direction, I decided to go back to uni and study.
-See what that studying thing was all about.
+I quit music in my early thirties.
+Truth is I was burned out and after floundering for a while with no direction, I decided to go back to uni and study something because I never did that after school.
 I attended an evening course at Strathclyde University in Glasgow where I studied English, Sociology, and Psychology.
-It was in December 2010, during the English Literature lessons, as we read short stories from the Heath Introduction to Fiction, that I felt the passion return.
-I’d just fell in love with a long forgotten flame of mine – writing.
+It was in December 2010, during the English Literature lessons, as we read short stories from the Heath Introduction to Fiction, that I felt the passion for something return.
+I’d just fallen in love with a long forgotten flame of mine – writing.

-Eventually I got my degree and put it in the sock drawer.
+Eventually I got my degree and put it in the sock drawer (it’s still there).
 All the while I got better at writing.
 Besides fiction, I was also writing regular feature articles for sports and fitness magazines and websites.
+Some pop cultures stuff too.
 The highlight of this era was interviewing Bruce Lee’s daughter Shannon, talking to her about her dad’s legacy amongst other things.

 I moved to Australia in July 2015.

 In October 2015, I attended a two day publishing workshop with Writers Victoria in Melbourne.
-At that point, I’d been debating over which publishing path to take – indie or traditional?
-That weekend sealed the deal – the traditional representatives were disappointing.
+At that point, I’d been debating over which publishing path to take – indie or traditional.
+That weekend sealed the deal because the traditional representatives were disappointing to say the least.
 For them, the writer was a beggar who had to come to their table and beg for scraps.
-Beg for opportunity.
+Beg for opportunities.

-If you want to get in touch, use the contact form on the ‘Contact Me’ page.
+If you’d like to get in touch, use the contact form on the ‘Contact Me’ page.
 Don’t be shy.
-I’ll get back to you ASAP.

 Take care, breathe deeply and be happy.